publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/ptA/spt1/m__us_usc_t20_s6314.md

  __Amendments__

     2015—Subsec. (a).
 [Pub.
 L. 114–95][/us/pl/114/95], § 1008(1), added subsec. (a) and struck out former subsec. (a) which consisted of pars.
-(1) to (4) relating to general use of funds, nonidentification of students, exemption from statutory and regulatory requirements, and professional development.
+(1) to (4) relating to general use of funds for schoolwide programs, nonidentification of students, exemption from statutory and regulatory requirements, and professional development.

     Subsec. (b).
 [Pub.
 L. 114–95][/us/pl/114/95], § 1008(2), added subsec. (b) and struck out former subsec. (b) which consisted of pars.
 (1) and (2) relating to components of a schoolwide program and development of plan.